Cakeyan/SoPhy_Evaluation/rope.md

 **01996**

-How many hollow pulleys are there in the video?
+Is the mass of the yellow sphere less than that of the blue sphere?

 **01997**

-Is there any pink sphere in the video?
+How many purple objects are there in the video?

 **01998**

-Which direction would the cyan pulley rotate if the gray cube were much lighter?
+If the blue sphere were much heavier, which direction would the yellow sphere move?

-A. Clockwise
+A. Up

 B. Stationary

-C. Anti-clockwise
+C. Down

 **01999**

-If we want the yellow sphere to move up, what can we do?
+What can we do to let the blue sphere to move down?

-A. Decrease the mass of the yellow sphere
+A. Increase the mass of the blue sphere

-B. Increase the mass of the blue sphere
+B. Decrease the mass of the blue sphere

+C. Increase the mass of the yellow sphere

-C. Increase the mass of the gray cube
+D. Decrease the mass of the gray cube

 ----